jonzink/ExoMult/README.txt

 Recommendations: To utilize this code for an alternative stellar population, be sure that your stellar sample file has the same format as "kepler_solar-like_stellar_parameters.csv".

+If you make use of this code, please cite:
+J. K. Zink, J. L. Christiansen, and  B. M. S. Hansen 2018, MNRAS